klayu/i94card/content/english/homepage/_index.md

 features:
   - title: "What's Included in Laminate Card ?"
     image: "/images/service-1.png"
     content: "Your I-797A approval notice contains a new I-94  (towards bottom).
-You will be asked to upload scanned copy and our AI auto extracts the I-94 section, prints and laminates it in Visting Card size and shhips it to you."
+You will be asked to upload scanned copy.
+Our AI then auto extracts the I-94 section, prints and laminates it in Visting Card size and ships it to you."
     bulletpoints:
       - "Delivered with Tracking Number"
       - "You get to verify and apprvove before print"